Anxiety Disorders

 Obsessive-Compulsive Disorder (OCD)

 A person has ongoing unwanted/intrusive thoughts and fears that cause anxiety and seem impossible to stop or control.
-Although the person may acknowledge these thoughts as silly, they often try to relieve their anxiety by carrying out certain behaviors or rituals.
+Although people may acknowledge these thoughts as silly, they often try to relieve stress by carrying out certain behaviors or rituals.

-For a person with OCD, anxiety takes the form of obsessions (bad thoughts) and compulsions (actions that try to relieve anxiety).
-For example, a fear of germs and contamination can lead to constant washing of hands and clothes.
+For a person with OCD, anxiety takes the form of obsessions (evil thoughts) and compulsions (actions that try to relieve anxiety).
+For example, a fear of germs and contamination can lead to constantly washing hands and clothes.

 Post-Traumatic Stress Disorder (PTSD)